 With influences from around the world, South African food is a rich combination of eastern spices with local flavours that few have truly perfected.
 Cape Town has an obsession with food and receives frequent awards as a foodie hotspot.
 There is no way to make an exhaustive list of South Africa’s favourite foods, but this is a good place to start.
 And remember, come hungry!

-All three of these delicious South African treats are made with fried dough, but they are three quite different things.
+Both of these delicious South African treats are made with fried dough, but they are quite different things.

 Where to find it: